January 15, 2026 (1mo ago) — last updated February 28, 2026 (4d ago)

 9. Affiliate Marketing Network Integration

-Plug your offer into established affiliate networks like Impact, Refersion, or CJ Affiliate to instantly access professional affiliates, agencies, and content creators.
+Plug your offer into established affiliate networks like Impact, Refersion, or CJ Affiliate to access professional affiliates, agencies, and creators quickly.

 Why this works

-Networks provide scale and infrastructure for tracking and payments, helping you reach affiliates who may not find your direct program otherwise.
+Networks provide scale and infrastructure for tracking and payments, helping you reach affiliates who may not find your direct program otherwise4.

 How to implement

-• Start with one or two networks aligned to your buyer persona.
+• Start with one or two networks that match your buyer persona.

 • Offer competitive commissions and cookie windows.